A summary of different types of file formats

 Web and banner advertising Animated moving graphics | Good for simple animations and videos Small file size | Limited to 256 colours Web only |

-PNGs were developed as an improved alternative for the GIF format to combat the colour limitations.
+PNGs (Portable Network Graphics) were developed as an improved alternative for the GIF format to combat the colour limitations.
 Like the GIF, PNGs use a lossless compression, allowing for easy storage, sharing and are ideal for use on the web.

 PNGs are low in resolution and not suitable for print (unless you know a lovely design agency who will convert to another format for you).